Continue reading to find out all about hunting in Namibia.

 In Namibia, one can hunt a wide variety of plains game including, but not limited to, steenbok, warthog, springbok, red hartebeest, gemsbok (Oryx), blue wildebeest, greater kudu, both plains and mountain zebra, and common eland.
 Namibia is known for producing excellent quality steenbok, red hartebeest, kudu, gemsbok, and eland.
 Furthermore, Namibia is the only country where one can hunt the very rare Hartmann’s Mountain Zebra.

 In addition, Namibia is one of the few countries where one can hunt all of the Big 5.
 Cape buffalo, leopard, lion, elephant, and black rhinoceros are all present in huntable populations.
 With the exception of leopards, the majority of the remaining dangerous game hunting is conducted in the Caprivi Strip, a narrow protrusion of land that extends east from the Okavango Region for nearly 300 miles.
 Bordered by four rivers, the Caprivi Strip is considerably different from the rest of the country due to the presence of so much more water.
-Unfortunately, due to the relatively small size of the Caprivi Strip and the limited number of animals that live there, there are only a few buffalo and elephant tags available each year.
+Unfortunately, due to the relatively small size of the Caprivi Strip and the limited number of animals that live there, Namibia isn’t the best country for elephant or cape buffalo hunting due to the relatively small number of tags available each year.

 My personal experience was that Namibia is a wonderful country, and one that I should like to visit again someday.
 Due to the plentiful game, reasonable prices, and excellent trophy quality present in many of the plains game species, I cannot recommend the country highly enough for hunting plains game, especially for a first Safari.
 However, if you are looking to hunt dangerous game other than leopard, I advise you to look elsewhere due to the relatively small number of buffalo, lion, and elephant successfully hunted in the Caprivi each year.
 While there are many hunters who successfully hunt dangerous game in Namibia, the country is simply not the powerhouse for that sort of hunting like Zimbabwe or Tanzania.